Updated on 31/05/2018

 Price range: $

-Enchanting Arabian music, cozy floor seating’s with middle eastern bright colored pillows and curtains, shisha water pipes and home cooked Lebanese halal food, free from MSG, Layali is a wonderful place to go for dinner!
-This restaurant has got an alluring ambiance and it is a little foodie heaven if you are into Middle Eastern food such as falafel, kofta, biryani with lamb or chicken and meze platters with hummus, baba ganoush, and tabouli.
+Enchanting Arabian music, cosy floor seating’s with middle eastern bright coloured pillows and curtains, shisha water pipes and home cooked Lebanese halal food, free from MSG, Layali is a wonderful place to go for dinner!
+This restaurant has got an alluring ambience and it is a little foodie heaven if you are into Middle Eastern food such as falafel, kofta, biryani with lamb or chicken and meze platters with hummus, baba ganoush, and tabouli.
 After a delightful meal, lounge the evening away with Arabic tea and a shisha pipe.

 Layali Arabia Lebanese Lounge and Restaurant

 Address: Jl Raya Legian Kaja No. 445, Kuta, Bali, Indonesia

 Opening hours: 12 am – 11 pm